brucemack/brucemack.github.io/ampersand/index.md

 this algorithm must run at the sample level.
 Assuming the range of potential offset errors is within +/-2ms, only 32 trials are needed to narrow the accuracy to the 125uS level that is theoretically achievable using the GPS clock synchronization.
-The algorithm I have chosen evaluates the cross-correlation on the last three frames of audio (60ms) which gives more than enough samples to establish a strong cross-correlation between two phase-matched (but noisy) versions of the same transmission.
+The algorithm I have chosen evaluates the cross-correlation on the trailing three frames of audio (60ms) which gives more than enough samples to establish a strong cross-correlation between two phase-matched (but noisy) versions of the same transmission.